michelcrypt4d4mus/epstein_text_messages/README.md

 ```

 Run `./generate.py --help` for command line option assistance.
 Look in the [scripts](./scripts/) folder for various scripts.
+The first time you run anything it will take a few minutes to fix all the data, attribute the redacted emails, etc. Once you've run things once you can run the `./generate.py --pickled` to load the cached fixed up data and things will be quick.

 #### As A Library
 ```python